lakridserne/laravel-translation-manager/readme.md

 ## TODO

-This package is still very alpha.
-Few thinks that are on the todo-list:
+This package is still in development, but will go out of beta, when the webinterface is done.

-    - Add locales/groups via webinterface
+    - Add a webinterface
-    - Improve webinterface (more selection/filtering, behavior of popup after save etc)
     - Seed existing languages (https://github.com/caouecs/Laravel-lang)
     - Suggestions are welcome :)